kokkos/kokkos-core-wiki/StdMinMaxElement.md

      bool operator()(const value_type & a, const value_type & b) const {
 	   return /* true if a is less than b, based on your logic of "less than" */;
      }

-     KOKKOS_INLINE_FUNCTION
-     bool operator()(const volatile value_type a, const volatile value_type b) const {
-     return /* true if a is less than b, based on your logic of "less than" */;
-     }
   };
   ```
-  - the volatile overload is needed because the algorithm is
-  currently implemented as a reduction, where the `comp` functor is used
+  - the algorithm is currently implemented as a reduction, where the `comp` functor is used
-  as the ``joiner'' to join two values.
-The current Kokkos implementation
+  as the ``joiner'' to join two values
-  of reductions requires any custom joiner to have
-  a volatile overload: see [this wiki page](https://github.com/kokkos/kokkos/wiki/Programming-Guide%3A-Custom-Reductions) for more info on reductions.

 ### Return